patrickrmoore/azure-openai-provider/README.md

 Vercel AI Provider for running Large Language Models using Azure OpenAI

+> **Note: This module currently supports chat models and text inputs.
+Completion and embeddings is not currently implemented.**

 > **Note: This module is under development and may contain errors and frequent incompatible changes.**
 >
 > All releases will be of type MAJOR following the 0.MAJOR.MINOR scheme.
 Only bugs and non-breaking updates will be released as MINOR.